 Not only is it important to choose the best dishwasher detergent, but it is also essential to follow the directions when using detergent.
 Don't think that adding extra detergent to the dishwasher will get the dishes extra clean.
 In reality, it can leave a film of detergent on the entire contents of the dishwasher.
 Use the right detergent and use it the right way.

 It's great to maximize space when we fill the dishwasher, but too often we overcrowd our dishes.
-This not only prevents dishes from getting clean, but can also damage them as the bump into one another.
+This not only prevents dishes from getting clean but can also damage them as they bump into one another.
 Space the dishes so that each one has the space it needs to get clean.

 Today's dishwashers are amazing at removing food residue without the need to prewash our dishes, but even the most advanced dishwasher can develop trouble when too much food is left on dishes.
 While we may not need to prewash our dishes, scraping them is a necessity to keep the dishwasher running smoothly.

 We may be tempted to run everything through the dishwasher, but some items just aren't supposed to be subjected to our miracle machine.
 Avoid putting wood, copper, cast-iron, delicate glassware, and other non-dishwasher safe items in the dishwasher.
 Wood splits and cracks when exposed to dishwasher temperatures, humidity, and water.
 Delicate glassware can break in a dishwasher, making for a big mess to clean up.
 Some metals like cast-iron and copper are not meant to be washed in the dishwasher and can become damaged as well as cause damage to other dishes.